GaryBell1905793/CDNS/README.md

 Updated styling and themes - v2.3.8
 Updated dependencies to latest versions - update 18 Updated styling and themes - 97
+Added new feature for better user experience - v7.0.0